thebruce13/twenty-twenty-hugo/exampleSite/content/blog/the-story-of-a-backpack.md

 title = "The Story of a Backpack"

 +++
-So why did I pick "Bruce's Backpack" one reason is because way back in the day on [Blogger.com](https://www.blogger.com) I started a blog that went nowhere under the same name.
+So why did I pick "Bruce's Backpack" one reason is because way back in high school on [Blogger.com](https://www.blogger.com) I started a blog that went nowhere under the same name.
 It also had the same premise.
-But the reason I started that one is because in high school I had the world's coolest backpack.
+But the reason I started with that name is because in high school I had the world's coolest backpack.

 ![](/images/persp-front.jpg)